lktslionel/proposals/softwares-development/ups/README.md

 ```
 ├── scripts/                          # Common bash scripts available inside the container
-│   ├── run.sh                        #   - Execute tasks for running our app
+│   ├── run                           #   - Execute tasks for running our app
-│   ├── backup.sh                     #   - Execute tasks for backuping our app
+│   ├── backup                        #   - Execute tasks for backuping our app
-│   └── restore.sh                    #   - Execute tasks for restoring our app
+│   └── restore                       #   - Execute tasks for restoring our app
 ```